×

 We asked people in San Juan La Laguna if they could share any humorous cultural blunders they commited.
 They wrote:

 "San Juan La Laguna, is a traditional Mayan village, so it's important to respect local customs and traditions.
 Avoid wearing revealing clothing as it can be seen as disrespectful.
 Always ask for permission before taking photos of locals, as some may find it intrusive or offensive.
 Do not litter or damage the environment, as the locals take great pride in their natural surroundings.
 Avoid making negative comments about their lifestyle or culture, as it can be seen as disrespectful.
 It's also important to avoid being overly loud or disruptive, especially during local ceremonies or rituals.
 Bargaining is not a common practice in San Juan La Laguna, so avoid haggling over prices.
-Lastly, avoid making assumptions or stereotypes about the local people or their culture," remarked one foreigner who made the move to San Juan La Laguna.
+Lastly, avoid making assumptions or stereotypes about the local people or their culture," remarked one member in San Juan La Laguna.

 Get Quote